Private rent and house prices, UK: September 2024

 In England and Wales, achieved rents data are collected for both new and existing tenancies.
 Rent Officers receive a notification 12 months after a property's last update, supporting their aims to revisit properties.

 Data collection volumes for Brent have been high in recent months.
-This means that a large proportion of data for Brent are from recent months.
-Since UK rents have been rising at a record-high pace for more than a year, this has led to a sharp increase in the estimated rent price for Brent recently.
+As UK rents have been rising at a record-high pace for more than a year, this has led to a sharp increase in the estimated average rent for Brent recently.

 In Northern Ireland, rents data are for newly-advertised lets.